STMicroelectronics/STM32DDRFW-UTIL/README.md

-param <reg> <val>          edits parameters in step 0 print [type|reg]           dumps registers edit <reg> <val>           modifies one register save                       output formatted DDR regs to be saved step                       lists the available step step <n>                   go to the step <n>
+param <reg> <val>          edits parameters in step 0 print [type|reg]           dumps registers edit <reg> <val>           modifies one register save                       output formated DDR regs to be saved step                       lists the available step step <n>                   go to the step <n>
 next                       goes to the next step